calliope-project/calliope/doc/user/ref_example_models.rst

 Built-in example models
 -----------------------

 This section gives a listing of all the YAML configuration files included in the built-in example models.
-Refer to the :doc:`tutorials section <tutorials>` for a brief overview of how these parts together provide a working model.
+Refer to the :doc:`tutorials section <tutorial>` for a brief overview of how these parts together provide a working model.

 The example models are accessible in the :mod:`calliope.examples` module.
 To create an instance of an example model, call its constructor function, e.g.::